about the author

 Executive Summary

-There's considerable uncertainty and confusion regarding handgun magazine capacity restriction in Cook County, Illinois.
+There's considerable uncertainty and confusion regarding handgun magazine capacity restriction in Cook County and other areas in Illinois.
 Many people mistakenly believe that the preemption clause of the Illinois Firearm Concealed Carry Act (FCCA) is the exclusive or ultimate legal authority, and that it prohibits any limitation upon magazine capacity.
 In fact, there exists a valid and enforceable Cook County ordinance prohibiting "large capacity magazines" (LCMs) - defined as more than 10 rounds.
 Except for active law enforcement and peace officers, the ban extends to all persons in Cook County -- not merely its residents.
 Neither the Cook County ordinance, nor any related court rulings, exempt Illinois Concealed Carry Firearms Licensees.
-This treatise presents the salient issues.
+This treatise presents the relevant laws, court cases, and salient issues.

 Illinois Firearm Concealed Carry Act, 430 ILCS 66/ (“FCCA”)

-A December 2012, the U.S. Court of Appeals for the Seventh Circuit decision ("Moore v.
-Madigan") struck down a longstanding prohibition on concealed carry of firearms in Illinois.
-On July 9, 2014, to necessarily comply with the federal court's ruling, the Illinois legislature enacted the FCCA.
-It granted eligible, duly-qualified persons the right to carry concealed handguns under certain conditions and with specific exceptions.
+A December 2012, the U.S. Court of Appeals for the Seventh Circuit decision (Moore v.
+Madigan) struck down a longstanding prohibition on concealed carry of firearms in Illinois.
+On July 9, 2014, to comply with the federal court's ruling, the Illinois legislature enacted the FCCA.
+It granted eligible, qualified persons the right to carry concealed handguns under certain conditions and with specific exceptions.
 The following statute excerpts are particularly germane:

 Section 15.
 Violations. (f) ...
 Except as otherwise provided in this subsection, nothing in this subsection prohibits the licensee from being subjected to penalties for violations other than those specified in this Act.